 - Osaka Securities Exchange (Japan), in its $1.9 billion business combination with Tokyo Stock Exchange Group (Japan).

 - Panasonic (Japan), in its $9.7 billion acquisition of the outstanding minority stake in its subsidiaries SANYO Electric (Japan) and Panasonic Electric Works (Japan).

-- PLUS Expressways Bhd, as counsel to its financial advisor, in its $7.3 billion acquisition by UEM Group (Malaysia) and The Employees Provident Fund of Malaysia.
+- PLUS Expressways Bhd, as counsel to its financial adviser, in its $7.3 billion acquisition by UEM Group (Malaysia) and The Employees Provident Fund of Malaysia.

-- SapuraCrest Petroleum Berhad (Malaysia), as counsel to its financial advisor, in its $4 billion merger with Kencana Petroleum Berhad (Malaysia).
+- SapuraCrest Petroleum Berhad (Malaysia), as counsel to its financial adviser, in its $4 billion merger with Kencana Petroleum Berhad (Malaysia).